 In the Aloha protocol a device transmits when it desires to transmit without sensing the medium or waiting for a specific time slot.
 The Aloha mechanism is appropriate for lightly loaded networks since the probability of collision is reasonably small if the probability of clear channel is sufficiently large.
-An undesirable property of Aloha is that for network loading greater than 18% the network capacity collapses due to collisions.
-Networks that are intended to be loaded greater than this loading typically resort to a CSMA-CA mechanism or other mechanisms.
+An undesirable property of Aloha is that for network loading greater than about 18% of the network capacity the network performance significantly declines due to collisions.
+Networks that are intended to be loaded greater than this loading typically resort to a CSMA-CA mechanism, deterministic, or other mechanisms.